pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/manual/operation/uninstall/index.md

 rm: /Applications/Karabiner-Elements.app: Operation not permitted
 ```

-Karabiner-Elements forces using uninstaller to remove files in order to ensure remove files outside /Applications.
+Karabiner-Elements forces you to use uninstaller to remove files in order to ensure remove files outside /Applications.

 See [Installed files](/docs/help/advanced-topics/installed-files/) to confirm the files.